-Please read this information in conjunction with the relevant sections of the Cambridge Handbook.
+Please read this information in conjunction with the relevant sections of the Cambridge Handbook and the Cambridge Administrative Guide.

 1. Format of the portfolio

 - The three assignments (together with the first draft of one of them) must be securely fastened (e.g. by stapling or treasury tags) and each must be marked clearly with the candidate's name, Centre number and candidate number. - Work for external moderation must not be sent to Cambridge in plastic folders or bulky and heavy ring binders. - A completed Individual Candidate Record Card must be included with each portfolio.